 Cannabis is legal for recreational adult use for people over 21 years of age.
 However, having a medical marijuana card offers greater legal protection and higher possession limits.
 Recreational users can purchase only up to 1 oz of cannabis flower of ⅛ of an ounce of concentrate, plus will be subjected to 15% excise tax.

 With Leafwell, you can get your Nevada Medical Marijuana Card in 4 simple steps:

 You can speak to a doctor and qualify for a Nevada medical marijuana card online.
-The cost of the online consultation will be announced as soon as we open.
+The cost of the online consultation for a 2 year certificate is $99.
 You are only billed if approved.
-If approved, the physician will sign the Waiver and Acknowledgement Forms which will be emailed to you.
+If approved, the physician will sign the Waiver and Acknowledgement Forms which you must send to us.